 - Good scores on the MCAT (Medical College Admission Test), the DAT (Dental Admission Test), or a similar standardized exam.

 - Demonstrated interest in medicine, dentistry, etc. as indicated by letters of evaluation from at least three college teachers (at least two from the sciences) and participation in enrichment or research opportunities in the health professions.

 - Performance during medical, dental, etc. school interviews (by invitation only).

-*A statistics course is required by most medical, dental, and other health professions schools; if statistics is not a required course for your major, you should make plans to take it as an elective.
+*A statistics course is required by many medical, dental, and other health professions schools; if statistics is not a required course for your major, you probably should make plans to take it as an elective.

-Some health professions schools have additional requirements such as:
+Some health professions schools have additional requirements or recommendations such as:

 - Advanced science courses (e.g. embryology, biochemistry, histology, etc.)

 - A course in psychology